sian-alcock/project-02/README.md

     * Link to your **wireframes** – sketches of major views / interfaces in your application
    * Descriptions of any **unsolved problems** or **major hurdles** your team had to overcome

+### General approach

+We agreed on superheroes as our api to consume very quickly and found a few apis to choose from.
+We tested the first one which looked well documented but quite quickly established that there was no endpoint that meant we could access 'all superheroes'.
+A quick search and we found the same data in a separate api on github which did have the endpoint we needed.

+After deciding on the api, we then drew wireframes of the index and show pages and agreed that if we had time, we would like to build a game based on 'Top trumps'.

+We also agreed the technologies we would like to employ including Bulma, Lodash and Axios.
+We considered having user registration and log on but could not think of a good reason to include those features.

 ### Future proofing

 xxx